 The online world is all about speed.
 A slow website is not an option in this competitive industry.
 According to Yottaa, 57% of shoppers leave the eCommerce website after 3 seconds if it is slow.
 That’s how short the attention span is nowadays, so online stores must face this fact and grab a potential customer’s attention within 3 seconds.

 It was found that the slower the website, the lesser the visitor traffic time.
-And less time spent on the website inevitably means a reduced conversion rate.
-If speed makes such a massive difference in the website ranking and page visits, it only makes sense to create dedicated programs and resources to optimise it.
+And less time spent on the website inevitably means a higher bounce rate and reduced conversion rate.

-To boost your conversion rate, ensure your website loads quickly, especially during high-traffic periods, and consider offering incentives like free shipping.
-Ultimately, even if your images are the best quality or the website design is modern and up to date, none of the upgrades matters if the webpage is slow.
+Ultimately, even if your images are the best quality or the website design is modern and up to date, none of the upgrades matter if the page speed is slow, and it hampers the increased conversion rate eCommerce can achieve.

 However, note that the incorrect way to check your website speed is to test only the home page in one location.
 The correct way to test the speed is by clicking on each page and testing the loading time required.
-Use various browsers and locations to get an accurate speed result for your eCommerce page.
+Use various browsers and locations to get accurate speed results for your eCommerce page.

 3. Create The Simplest eCommerce Checkout Process Ever